Topology meets superconductivity in a one-dimensional $t-J$ model of magnetic atoms: Results

 \subsection{Model derivation}

 Our setup involves $N$ fermionic magnetic atoms of either erbium or dysprosium, trapped in an effectively one-dimensional optical lattice of length $d_x L$, where $d_x$ is the lattice spacing.
 As widely explored in ultracold atom experiments, the one-dimensional regime can be achieved either by using a three-dimensional lattice with large depths along two directions to suppress tunneling, or by employing a quantum gas microscope combined with established layer-cleaning techniques~\cite{Gross2021}.
-In analogy with bosonic realizations \cite{laupretre2025}, this system can be accurately described by the following effective Hamiltonian \begingroup \endgroup where $m_F$ denotes the projection along the quantization axis of the total angular momentum $F$, which reaches the notably large values of $F_\text{Er} = 19/2$ for erbium and $F_\text{Dy} = 21/2$ for dysprosium.
+In analogy with bosonic realizations \cite{laupretre2025}, this system can be accurately described by the following effective Hamiltonian

+where $m_F$ denotes the projection along the quantization axis of the total angular momentum $F$, which reaches the notably large values of $F_\text{Er} = 19/2$ for erbium and $F_\text{Dy} = 21/2$ for dysprosium.
 The fermionic operators $c_{i,m_F}^\dagger$ ($c_{i,m_F}$) create (annihilate) an atom with spin projection $m_F$ at lattice site $i$, while $t$ and $U$ represent the tunneling amplitude and onsite interaction energy, respectively.
-Additionally, unlike in standard Fermi-Hubbard implementations with alkaline atoms~\cite{Esslinger2010}, $U$ also includes a contribution from the magnetic dipole–dipole interaction (DDI), thus offering a further control parameter.
+We underline that higher-spin $t\text{--}J$ models with preserved rotational symmetry can also be realized in SU(N) systems~\cite{Manmana2011SUN}.
+Unlike in standard Fermi-Hubbard implementations with alkaline atoms~\cite{Esslinger2010}, $U$ also includes a contribution from the magnetic dipole–dipole interaction (DDI), thus offering a further control parameter.
 This aspect, combined with standard techniques~\cite{Chin2010fri,Baier2018roa} allows for the exploration of various regimes of onsite interaction.
 The spin operators $F_i^z$ and $F_i^\pm$ capture long-range spin–spin couplings between sites $i$ and $j$, with interaction strength given by $V_{i,j} = V(1 - 3\cos^2\theta)/(|i - j|)^3$, where $V$ is a fixed amplitude determined by the atomic species, and $\theta$ is the angle between the dipole polarization direction and the lattice axis, see Methods.

 Notably, recent work has shown that the large tensorial polarizability in magnetic lanthanides can be used to perform spin-selective engineering of the quadratic light shift~\cite{Claude2024,Lecomte2025}.
 This allows to isolate and restrict the system's dynamics only to the $m_F = \pm 1/2$ states, while putting out of resonance all the other states, as illustrated in Fig.\,\ref{fig1:illustration of system}(a).
 This reduction allows to rewrite Hamiltonian~\eqref{efhm} as a generalized spin-1/2 $t$--$J$ model